 These Cottage Cheese Egg Muffins are light and fluffy, plus loaded with veggies and 7 grams of protein!

-Other must-haves for our morning routine are cottage cheese egg bites and egg white bites.
+Other must-haves for our morning routine are cottage cheese egg bites, egg white bites, cottage cheese muffins and sausage pancake muffins.

 Cottage cheese egg muffins on a wooden board with a bowl of cottage cheese, egg and napkin.